vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

 ## Add test dependencies

-Since you now have have added tests to your codebase, you need to set up the build to use a testing framework.
+Since you now have added tests to your codebase, you need to set up the build to use a testing framework.
 You will use Junit 5.